 How Can a Criminal Defense Attorney Help Me?

 While every forgery case is different, representation from an experienced forgery defense attorney in Colorado Springs gives you a stronger chance to beat or reduce the charges you are facing.
-An attorney experienced in defending these types of economic crime cases will analyze the case for potential motions issues, and the applicability of the elements of the offense to the facts of your case.
+An attorney experienced in defending these types of economic crime cases will analyze the case for potential motions issues and the applicability of the elements of the offense to the facts of your case.
+A good criminal defense lawyer can help you build a defense to your forgery, counterfeiting, or fraud charge, including potentially using handwriting and other experts to establish reasonable doubt in your case.

-Even if your case cannot be won on the merits, having an experienced trial attorney on your side to speak on your behalf in court and negotiate with the district attorney to strike a favorable plea deal for you is invaluable.
+If you are accused of forgery, even if your case cannot be won on the merits, having an experienced forgery lawyer on your side to speak on your behalf in court and negotiate with the prosecution to strike a favorable plea deal for you is invaluable.
 As a former prosecutor himself, Attorney Patterson Weaver is a courtroom lawyer who is exceptionally skilled in negotiating with district attorneys.
 If you have been charged with forgery of any kind in Colorado Springs, Pueblo, Teller County, Castle Rock, Park County, Fremont County, and the surrounding areas, turn to Patterson Weaver Law, LLC today.